CatX711/GreetLang/README.md

 <br />

 (GreetLang is old, outdated, and should not be learned.
-It is still up just because of the effort i put into it.
-Please read the GreetLAng+ documentation instead, thank you :D )
+It is still up just because of the effort I put into it.
+Please read the GreetLang+ documentation instead, thank you :D )